 Understanding WordPress Pages

 A page, in essence, is a stand-alone item of content.
-Unlike a post that will move towards the bottom of the pile as more posts are is added, a page will stay exactly where you put it.
-Instead of being organised into categories, pages are usually part of a hierarchical structure that you create yourself using hyperlinks and menus.
+Unlike a post that will move toward the bottom of the pile as more posts are added, a page will stay exactly where you put it.
+Instead of being organized into categories, pages are usually part of a hierarchical structure that you create yourself using hyperlinks and menus.

 If you published additional pages, this structure would still remain the same unless you decided you wanted to make any changes.
 Pages, therefore, are for the important information that you want to remain fixed on your website in the place where it most meets your needs to have them.

 Whilst you cannot create categories for pages, you can create menus with submenu items grouped together underneath, which can achieve a similar result.
-If, for example, one of your menu items is ‘Shop’ a submenu could be created with links to different pages: shoes, jewellery, watches, spa, etc.
+If, for example, one of your menu items is Shop a submenu could be created with links to different pages: shoes, jewelry, watches, spa, etc.